 Ingredients

-Acacia honey: it is the most neutral honey among others.
+- Acacia honey is the most neutral honey among others.
 Replace it with glucose if desired.

-Vanilla bean: it brings a beautiful flavor to the buttercream.
+- Vanilla bean brings a beautiful flavor to the buttercream.
 Use Madagascar vanilla beans.
+You can replace it with vanilla or almond extract for a more prominent nutty almond flavor.

 How to make Italian almond cake

-Remove the egg whites/sugar mixture from heat and beat with an electric or stand mixer to get the glossy meringue (photo 2).
+Remove the egg whites/sugar mixture from the heat and beat slowly with an electric hand mixer or stand mixer.

-Place almond flour, 205 g sugar, and rice flour in a bowl of the food processor and crush the dry mixture until homogeneous.
+Place almond flour, Ā¾ cup +2 Ā½ tablespoons (205 g) caster sugar, and rice flour in a bowl of the food processor and crush the dry ingredients until homogeneous.

-Add this mixture to the meringue to two-three times and mix with a rubber spatula (photo 3).
+Add the flour mixture to the meringue in two-three times and gently mix with a rubber spatula (photo 3).

-Transfer the preparation in a pastry bag fitted with Ateco plain pastry tip 809 and pipe three dacquoise disks in a spiral shape within the pencil marks (photo 4).
+Transfer the preparation to a pastry bag fitted with Ateco plain pastry tip 809 and pipe three dacquoise disks in a spiral shape within the pencil marks (photo 4).

-Bake for 12 to 15 minutes.
-Remove the ready dacquoise disks from the oven and let them cool (photo 5).
+Bake in the middle position of the oven for 12 to 15 minutes.
+Then, remove the dacquoise disks from the oven and let them cool on a wire rack (photo 5).

-To make the buttercream, place egg yolks with the scraped vanilla seeds in a stand mixer bowl and whisk.
+Place egg yolks with the scraped vanilla seeds in a stand mixer's bowl and whisk.

 In a saucepan, place water, honey (warm it up in a microwave for a few seconds in advance), and granulated sugar and bring to a boil.

-Once the syrup reaches 250 F/121 C, pour the sugar syrup into the egg yolks while whisking.
+Once the syrup reaches 250°F (121°C) - use a candy thermometer - pour the sugar syrup into the egg yolks while whisking.
 Continue to whisk for the mixture to cool down and become whitish (photo 6).

 Add the softened butter cubes, one at a time, and continue whisking till the cream becomes smooth and homogeneous (photo 7).